ivanklee86/argonap/README.md

 - Emergencies where you just want to run lots and lots of `kubectl` commands
 - Some (or all) of the above!🤣

-`argonap` allows you to create and clear SyncWindows across multiple partners from the comfort of the command line.
+`argonap` allows you to create and clear SyncWindows across multiple projects from the comfort of the command line.

 ## Installation